Guide to Smoke Testing for SaaS Product Validation

 In either case, smoke testing refers to an initial test before moving onto more time-consuming and costly efforts.

-What is smoke testing for software quality assurance?
+Smoke testing for software quality assurance

 The term smoke testing is commonly used in the quality assurance world.
 Smoke testing means QAing the most critical functions of a software build right after it is built in order to determine if the build should move on to other forms of testing, such as functional testing, exploratory testing, regression testing, automated testing, etc.